Digital Literacy, Tech Support, and Language Lab

 2020-Present

-Schools are often the most consistent place Rohingya receive services, as such we understand the importance of building a strong relationship with Milwaukee Public Schools and individual schools within the district.
-Our efforts began during the pandemic when we made a how-to video for MPS Chromebook distribution in Rohingya.
-We work with several MPS schools, where we speak to staff, share resources, provide contextualized orientation, feedback, and other support as needed.
+Schools are often the most consistent place Rohingya receive services.
+Our efforts began during the pandemic when we made a how-to video for MPS Chromebook distribution for Rohingya.
+We work with several MPS schools, where we speak to staff, share resources and provide other support as needed.

 2020 US Census